webpack --env prod

 });

-method triggers the webpack runner, but then watches for
+Calling the watch method triggers the webpack runner, but then watches for

-), as soon as webpack detects a
+changes (much like CLI: webpack --watch), as soon as webpack detects a

 change, runs again.
-Returns an instance of Watching
+Returns an instance of Watching.

 watch(watchOptions, callback);